 Sometimes, the most important work in humanitarian response happens in between moments of crisis.
 BCG helps humanitarian organizations improve their return on investment in emergency preparedness, test new models for the financial support of refugees, and tackle the refugee integration challenge in Europe.

 Learn more about the role of the private sector in humanitarian response

 Women in the Economy

-Women around the world are becoming a powerful engine of global growth.
+Women around the world are a powerful source of global growth.
 But despite much progress, they still face obstacles to full inclusion in the global economy.
 BCG is focusing on innovative ways to reduce these obstacles—for example, by bridging the entrepreneurship gender gap and making the business case for paid family leave.